qawolf/qawolf/README.md

 **Record Your Tests:** Generate Jest & Puppeteer test code from your browser interactions.
 QA Wolf supports multiple windows, third party sites, and changing input values with environment variables.

-**Set up CI:** Set up a GitHub action to run your tests with `npx qawolf github`.
-Artifacts for debugging are generated per test.
+**Set up CI:** Run your tests in CI with one command.
+We support CircleCI, Azure DevOps, and GitHub Actions (with more coming soon!).
+Artifacts for debugging are created per test.

 **Debug with Ease:** Each test run includes a video, gif, interactive DOM recording, and browser logs as artifacts.